 Various capacities of DC surface and AC submersible pumps available from a vendor are listed in Table III, just for your information.

-Current Scenario of Solar Irrigation System in India
+Current Scenario of Solar-powered Irrigation Systems in India

 Nearly 60% of Indians work as farmers in the field of agriculture.
 But due to the non-availability of electricity in remote areas, irrigation becomes difficult even if the land is fertile as it depends majorly on rainfall only.
 Solar energy can save not only electricity but also save Indian farmers (during drought and scanty rainfall) who are otherwise prone to suicide.